xia-lab/Metabolomics_2022/README.md

 ## 1) LC-MS Spectra Processing and Annotation ([Tutorial](https://dev.metaboanalyst.ca/resources/data/1_Raw%20Spectral%20Processing.pdf))

-For this workflow, users could use the 2nd example or optionally download [here](https://www.dropbox.com/s/ift0zrkh0rx3v80/malaria_raw.zip?dl=0).
+The aim of this workflow is use the **LC-MS Spectra Processing module** in [MetaboAnalyst](https://www.metaboanalyst.ca/) to analyze the raw spectra data from a real-world experiments.
+The data was obtained using untargeted metabolomics (Q-Exactive Plus Orbitrap MS in positive ion mode) of blood samples from 6 malaria semi-immune patients and 6 naive controls.
+6 pooled QC samples are also included.
+In this section, students will learn how to run the auto-optimized raw spectra processing workflow.

-The aim of this workflow is use the **LC-MS Spectra Processing module** in [MetaboAnalyst](https://www.metaboanalyst.ca/) to predict pathway-level activity from a subset of fecal metabolome samples from pediatric Crohn’s Disease (CD) patients.
-The data was obtained using untargeted metabolomics (Q-Exactive Plus Orbitrap MS in negative ion mode) of fecal samples from 24 pediatric CD patients and 24 healthy controls.
-Follow [this tutorial](https://github.com/xia-lab/Metabolomics2019/blob/master/systems_metabolomics_metaboanalyst.pptx) to perform the System Metabolomics workflow.
+For this workflow, users could use the 2nd example directly from the module or optionally download [here](https://www.dropbox.com/s/ift0zrkh0rx3v80/malaria_raw.zip?dl=0).

 ## 2) Functional Analysis and Integration ([Functional Analysis Tutorial](https://github.com/xia-lab/Metabolomics2019/blob/master/SDP_microbiomeanalyst.pptx)) ([MetaboAnalyst Tutorial](https://github.com/xia-lab/Metabolomics2019/blob/master/targeted_metabolomics_metaboanalyst.pptx)) ([OmicsNet Tutorial](https://github.com/xia-lab/Metabolomics2019/blob/master/using_omicsnet.pptx))